Skip to Actionable Steps

-In 2016, when I was in my second semester of college at the University of California Berkeley, I felt eager to start making money in creative ways in order to pay for my tuition and living expenses.
-One night when I was venting to my roommate about my anxiety to pay off my student loans after college, she suggested that I should talk to some of her friends in this new club that she joined, Blockchain at Berkeley.
-She told me stories of students in the club that have made thousands of dollars investing in digital currencies — and honestly, I thought that it all sounded too good to be true.
-Nevertheless feeling the need to earn some extra cash, I took her advice and went out for coffee with her and her friend, Brian, who has been an early adopter of investing in cryptocurrency.
+In 2016, when I was in my second semester of college at the University of California Berkeley, I felt eager to make money in creative ways to pay for my tuition and living expenses.
+One night when I was venting to my roommate about my anxiety to pay off my student loans after college, she suggested I talk to her friends in this new club she’d joined, Blockchain at Berkeley.
+She told me stories of students in the club that made thousands of dollars investing in digital currencies — and honestly, I thought it sounded too good to be true.
+Nevertheless, feeling the need to earn some extra cash, I took her advice and went for coffee with her and her friend, Brian, an early adopter of investing in cryptocurrency.

-Over coffee, Brian went on to explain that in the beginning he really had no idea what an impact investing in Bitcoin would have on his life.
-He noted that when he heard of cryptocurrencies he was very skeptical as well, but, on a whim, he invested $500 of his savings from his summer job caddying at a golf course in 2012 when Bitcoin was around $12 a coin.
+Over coffee, Brian explained that in the beginning, he had no idea what an impact investing in Bitcoin would have on his life.
+He noted that when he heard of cryptocurrencies he was very skeptical as well.
+But, on a whim, he invested $500 of his savings from his summer job in 2012, when Bitcoin was around $12 a coin.
 At the end of 2013, he ended up selling his Bitcoin holdings when the price skyrocketed to around $1200 per coin, netting him nearly a $50,000 profit.
-Hearing his personal success investing in Bitcoin, I was eager to achieve similar success for myself.
+Hearing his personal success investing in Bitcoin, I was also eager to achieve similar success for myself.

 Where I started investing in cryptocurrency